 A Note About Submission Fees

-For almost eighteen years, we have not charged for submissions during open reading periods.
-We also never charged for subscriptions or sold space on our pages to advertisers.
+For almost 18 years, we did not charge a reading fee during open reading periods.
+We also never sold subscriptions or space on our pages to advertisers.
 Ultimately, though, this meant that we struggled to keep up with payments for web hosting, submission management, and software.
-In addition, we ardently wished we could compensate our tireless editors and talented contributors for their exceptional work.
+We also really wished we could compensate our tireless editors and talented contributors for their exceptional work.

-So, as part of a soft relaunch and redesign, we have decided to charge $2 for submissions.
-In return, moving forward, your donation will help us pay editors and contributors for their work.
+So, as part of a soft relaunch and redesign in 2018, we have decided to charge $2 for submissions.
+In return, moving forward, your donation will help us pay editors and contributors for their work for the first time.
 Your generosity also ensures that this magazine continues to exist.
 We're always imagining new features and community-based practices, and can't wait to keep evolving for years to come.

 Stay tuned for more.
 And thank you, as always, for your support.
 We couldn't do any of it without you.

 The winner of our annual Fulton Prize receives $400 and is published in the winter issue.

 We welcome original unpublished stories up to 7,500 words.
 All submissions are evaluated by a panel of judges that include our poetry editors.
 Often we select a winner and a finalist, who is also published.